Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 One warning, however.

 Both Prime Hydration and Prime Energy look VERY similar in their packaging.
+And some of the flavors overlap for both hydration and energy beverages.

 Read the labels and teach your child to do the same so there are no mistakes with accidentally consuming Prime Energy.

-Learn More about Sports and Supplements
+Learn More about Sports Nutrition for Kids

 Last Post